South Sound Mushroom Club

 Our primary events are monthly meetings, forays (mushroom hunts) during mushroom seasons, a yearly weekend getaway, and participation in local mushroom-related events (such as the Pacific Northwest Mushroom Festival).

-Click to see the current schedule of meetings, held the third Tuesday of every month at 7:00pm - 9:00pm at:
+Our meetings are in person and on ZOOM and you can get the zoom link by contacting the outreach chair.
+Click to see the current schedule of meetings, held the third Tuesday of every month from 7:00pm - 9:00pm at:

 Capital Vision Christian Church <<< Map

 Olympia, WA 98506

 The South Sound Mushroom Club openly invites the public to come to a meeting and see what we are all about.
 If you like what you see, you are invited to join and participate in the many guided forays, weekend trips, and other events.

 You may join the South Sound Mushroom Club by paying annual membership dues at a club meeting, foray, or on our "Join SSMC" page.
 Please see the "Join SSMC" page for more information.